 You may find information on student body diversity on the National Center for Education Statistic's College Navigator website.
 The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
 NCES is located within the U.S. Department of Education and the Institute of Education Sciences.

 Placement, Retention Rates, Completion/Graduation Rates

-For the period of July 2014 through June 2015, the school has disclosed all program information at ntinow.edu/disclosure and ntinow.edu/cpl
+Annually for the period of July through June, the school discloses program information at ntinow.edu/cpl

 Mission Statement